PeterLambertGitt/employee_churn/README.md

 ## Techniques used:
 - Logistic Regression
 - Data Analysis with Pandas
-- Data Visualisation with Seaborn
+- Data Visualisation with Seaborn, Matplotlib

 ## The objectives for this project are to improve: